benofben/properties/3019 63rd/README.md

 # Alki Beach House

 Modern Alki Beach house a block from restaurants and Alki Beach Park.
 Steps from all the fun of Alki while at the same time private and secluded in your own freestanding house with no shared walls.
 Wake up, get a coffee and go for a run on the beachside shared use path!
-Or watch the swimmers in the sound while you kayak or paddle board.
+Watch for sea lions in the sound while you kayak or paddle board.

 Amenities include:
 * 3 bed, 2.25 bath